shaurya127/ThreadPoolKotlin/README.md

 # Android Threading and Asynchronous Operations Example

 This Android application demonstrates various ways to handle asynchronous operations using threads, executors, and coroutines.
 It showcases how to perform network operations, heavy computations, and file I/O without blocking the UI thread, ensuring smooth user interaction.

+## Basics of Threading

+# Threads allow concurrent execution of code.
+In Android, the main thread

+# (also called the UI thread) handles all UI operations.

+# If you perform long-running operations on this thread, the app becomes unresponsive.
+To prevent this, Android developers use background threads.

+## Ways to Implement

+-
+    * Thread Class
+-
+    * Runnable Interface
+-
+    * Using Executors
+-
+    * Coroutines

 ## Features

 - **Load Image**: Downloads images asynchronously using different threading models.
 - **Simulate Task Execution**: Executes multiple tasks in the background using a fixed thread pool.
 - **Block UI**: Demonstrates the impact of improperly blocking the UI thread and correctly handling long-running operations.
 - **Perform Heavy Computation**: Simulates a heavy computational task to demonstrate background processing.
 - **Network Operations**: Simulates a network call to demonstrate asynchronous API requests.
 - **File I/O Operations**: Demonstrates file reading on a background thread to avoid UI freezing.